desiro/silentMutations/README.md

 ## Reference

-Please cite [SilentMutations](https://doi.org/10.1101/424002) if you find our tool useful.
+Please cite [SilentMutations](https://www.sciencedirect.com/science/article/pii/S016817021830577X) if you find our tool useful.
+There is also an open access version at [biorxiv](https://doi.org/10.1101/424002).

 ## Workflow overview